dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

 [!code-csharp[Predict](~/samples/machine-learning/tutorials/SentimentAnalysis/Program.cs#Predict "Create a prediction of sentiment")]

-The [Predict()](xref:Microsoft.ML.PredictionEngine%602.Predict%2A) function makes a prediction on a single column of data.
+The [Predict()](xref:Microsoft.ML.PredictionEngine%602.Predict%2A) function makes a prediction on a single row of data.

 ### Use the model: prediction